haddercone/food-villa-server/README.md

-## If you find this repo helpfull then pleaase give it a :star:
+## If you find this repo helpfull then please give it a :star: